Nori Seaweed Wraps Recipe with Spicy Tahini Drizzle

 Low in calories, rich in vitamins A and C, iodine, and potassium, nori wraps are a healthy addition to your diet.
 Nori is also a vegan source of EPA (eicosapentaenoic acid), an omega-3 fatty acid.

 Yes.
-Nori wraps are keto friendly, however, the fillings you add may or may not be keto friendly.
-These Sunrise Nori Wraps contain 22 grams of carbohydrates per serving.
+Nori wraps are keto-friendly; however, the fillings you add may not be.
+These Sunrise Nori Wraps contain 25 grams of carbohydrates per serving.

 vegetable nori wraps on a wooden cutting board